Fred Perry: Personal life

 Perry was one of the leading bachelors of the 1930s and his off-court romances were reported in the world press.
 Perry had a romantic relationship with actress Marlene Dietrich and in 1934 he announced his engagement to British actress Mary Lawson, but the relationship fell apart after Perry moved to the US.
 In 1935 he married American film star Helen Vinson, but their marriage ended in divorce in 1940.
 In 1941 he was briefly married to model Sandra Breaux.
 Then, in 1945, he married Lorraine Walsh, but that marriage also ended quickly.
 Perry's final marriage to Barbara Riese (the sister of actress Patricia Roc) in 1952 lasted over forty years, until his death.
-They had two children, Penny and David.
+They had two children, David and Penny.
 David led his father's clothing line prior to a buyout.

-In July 1937, an England vs America pro-celebrity tennis doubles match was organized, featuring Perry and Charlie Chaplin playing against Groucho Marx and Ellsworth Vines, to open the new clubhouse at the Beverly Hills Tennis Club.
+In July 1937, an England vs America pro-celebrity tennis doubles match was organised, featuring Perry and Charlie Chaplin playing against Groucho Marx and Ellsworth Vines, to open the new clubhouse at the Beverly Hills Tennis Club.

 Perry had an older sister, Edith; they were both born in Stockport, Cheshire.
 Edith greatly supported her younger brother throughout his sporting achievements.
 Perry had a half sister, Sylvia.
 Outside of tennis, he was an avid follower of Bolton Wanderers, owing to his childhood years living in the town.